Luncheon-debate with Nicolás Pascual de la Parte, Ambassador Representative of Spain to the NATO

 Last 19th of April, the Official Spanish Chamber of Commerce in Belgium and Luxembourg organized a luncheon-debate hosting Nicolás Pascual de la Parte, the Ambassador Representative of Spain to the NATO.
 The theme was “Transatlantic security: new threats and opportunities”.
 During the event, company directors, members of the Chamber and representatives of public institutions were the principal participants.
 The luncheon-debate was sponsored by the consulting and technology company Indra.

 David Luengo, the director of Indra office in Brussels, was in charge of the presentation.
 He expressed the concerns of the company to face the new global challenges and thanked the speaker for his effective work in his different responsibilities through the years in Brussels.
 Juan Rodríguez Villa-Matons, the President of the Chamber, expressed his satisfaction about being able to count on an experienced diplomat as Nicolás Pascual de la Parte.
-As for the speaker, he reminded having taken part in previous events organized by the Chamber and reminded that he was willing to take part to future events.
+As for the speaker, he reminded having taken part in previous events organized by the Chamber and reminded that he was willing to take part to future events.blank

 Nowadays, the socio-political situation of the main international actors has caused incertitude because of the struggle with the fixed rules established during the 20th century between the different States.